microsoft/AddingSpeechToBots/JFK-Example/README.md

 A custom language model helps assure that the bot recognizes the cryptonyms (code names) used for certain persons, programs, and events.
 A custom voice allows the bot to respond using a facsimile of J. Edgar Hoover's voice.

-There’s a wrinkle:  Web Chat’s speech integration does not yet support custom speech and language models, though that support is in the works.
+>**There’s a wrinkle**:  Web Chat’s speech integration does not yet support custom speech and language models, though that support is in the works.
 To mitigate this we’ll use the Speech Service JavaScript SDK directly for speech recognition and use its REST interface for speech synthesis.

 ## Basic Speech Support

 We need to make a few changes to the server-side code to send the text to be spoken along with each response.
 In some cases, the spoken text will be slightly different from the text displayed in the chat window.
 This is done by setting the Speak attribute on the reply message sent to the client.

+Let's first discuss the changes which need to be made.

 The changes in `EchoWithCounterBot.cs` are simple:
   - We add a method `SendSpeechReply()` as a complement to `SendTextOnlyReply()`.
 This new convenience method is used to send replies with their Speak attribute set.
 The caller can optionally pass a second string representing the speech to be produced if it’s different from the display text.
 We change several calls to use `SendSpeechReply()`.